-Photonics Innovation Village at SPIE Photonics Europe 2016 - showcase your teams' research and innovative product with a complimentary "mini-booth" in a special section of the exhibition.
+Photonics Innovation Village at SPIE Photonics Europe 2016 - showcased research and innovative products from universities, nonprofits, and research centres.

 ||Support and publicise research teams from universities, non-profit institutions and research centres who are working on research, new applications and product development.